moelomda/Embedded-Linux/Embedded_Linux_Concepts/U-Boot/readme.md

 1. **`setenv kernel_load_cmd "fatload mmc 0:1 ${Kernel_address} Zimage"`:**
    - This command sets an environment variable named `kernel_load_cmd`.
-   - The value of this variable is a U-Boot command that loads a file named `Zimage` from the FAT filesystem on the first partition of the MMC/SD card into memory at the address specified by `${Kernel_address}`.
+   - The value of this variable is a U-Boot command that loads a file named `Zimage` from the FAT filesystem on the first partition of the SD card into memory at the address specified by `${Kernel_address}`.
 2. **`setenv fdt_load_cmd "fatload mmc 0:1 ${fdt_address} beagle.dtb"`:**
    - This command sets an environment variable named `fdt_load_cmd`.
    - The value of this variable is a U-Boot command that loads a file named `beagle.dtb` from the FAT filesystem on the first partition of the MMC/SD card into memory at the address specified by `${fdt_address}`.